MicrosoftDocs/powerapps-docs/powerapps-docs/cards/manage-cards/manage-cards.md

 # Manage cards in solutions

 Create a card from within a solution if, for example, you want to deploy the card to a different environment.
 Solutions can contain not only cards but also customized tables, choices, and other components.
 You can quickly customize an environment in various ways by creating cards and other components from within a solution, exporting the solution, and then importing it into another environment.
-For more information about solutions, see [Solutions overview](../../maker/data-platform/solutions-overview.md).
+For more information, see [Solutions overview](../../maker/data-platform/solutions-overview.md).

 ## Create a solution

 To package cards in a solution, you need to start by creating a solution.
 You can skip this step if you already have a solution in which you want to link your card to.
-For more information see [Create solution](../../maker/data-platform/create-solution.md).
+For more information, see [Create solution](../../maker/data-platform/create-solution.md).

 ## Create a card in a solution